 There are 7 court positions in Netball.
-Each player has a different role which all work together as a team.
+Each Netball player has different roles, which all work together as a team.
 Each player is only allowed to play in specific parts of the court.
-Here are he Netball positions for each player:
+Here are the Netball court positions for each player:

 Goal Keeper (GK)

 The Goal Keeper is the last line of defence on the netball court, they defend against the Goal Shooter and Goal Attack to prevent them from scoring a goal.
 The Goal Keeper is only allowed on the defence third of the court.

 The Goal Defence can play in the defensive and centre third of the court.
 Their role is to stop the opposing players (Goal Shooter and Goal Attack) from scoring and get the ball away from defensive play to attacking play.
 The netball player must be good at intercepting and blocking the ball.